arista-eosplus/ansible-training/modules/module3/3-2-eos-roles/README.md

 # Exercise 3.2 - Generating Spine/Leaf Switch Config using EOS Roles

-In this lab we will use the Arista created Roles on Ansible Galaxy to build out a Spine - Leaf configuration.
+In this lab we will use the Arista created Roles on Ansible Galaxy to build out a Spine - Leaf site configuration.

 #### Step 1